shoaibkhanz/agentic-ai-engineering-course/lessons/02_workflows_vs_agents/article.md

 In reality, most production systems are not purely one or the other.
 They exist on a spectrum, blending the stability of workflows with the flexibility of agents.
 When you build an application, you are effectively setting an "autonomy slider," deciding how much control to give the LLM versus the user.

-For instance, the AI code editor **Cursor** offers different levels of autonomy: simple tab-completion (low autonomy), refactoring a selected block of code with `Cmd+K` (medium autonomy), or letting the AI modify the entire repository with `Cmd+I` (high autonomy) [[8]](https://www.youtube.com/watch?v=LCEmiRjPEtQ).
-Similarly, **Perplexity** offers a quick "search" (a simple workflow), a more involved "research" mode, and a "deep research" function that deploys a complex agentic system [[8]](https://www.youtube.com/watch?v=LCEmiRjPEtQ).
-As you can see, for most applications, the goal is to create a fast, effective loop between AI generation and human verification, which you often achieve through a thoughtful combination of architecture and user interface design.

 ```mermaid
 graph TD
     A[User Input] --> B[AI Generation];